koseburak/hello-py/README.md

-# Python development example using the Docker and Kubernetes
+# Python development example using Docker and Kubernetes

-This project is an example of python application development in a cluster of kubernetes created using vagrant and ansible in a local development environment.
+This project is an example of python application development in a Kubernetes cluster which is created using vagrant and ansible in a local development environment.

 ## Installation
   * [Docker](https://docs.docker.com/install/) - for install Docker Desktop